kalpanagl/main/Data Engineering.md

 In addition to high concurrency in notebooks, we will also enable high concurrency in pipelines.
 This capability will allow you to run multiple notebooks in a pipeline with a single session.

+### <a name="Policy-Management"></a>Policy Management
+**Policy Management:  2024-05-23T18:30:00Z**

+Workspace admins will be able to author and enforce policies based on Spark properties, ensuring that your workloads comply with certain rules.
+For example, they can limit the number of resources, the time that a workload can consume, or prevent users from changing certain Spark settings.
+This will enhance the governance and security of your Spark workloads.